 For many people, the reason they are financially unstable is because of unexpected expenses and emergencies.
 For example, maybe you have a hospital bill you can’t pay, or your vehicle just broke down, and you need to fix it.
 These types of emergencies can throw off an entire monthly budget and make it difficult to recover.

 In situations like these, many people aren’t sure where to turn.
 If you don’t have an emergency fund ready to go, then it may seem like there’s no way out.
-Some people choose to apply for personal loans to pay off debts like these.
-But before you fill out an application, make sure that the loan and lender you’re applying for are credible and trustworthy.
+Some people choose to apply for a personal loan to pay off debts like these.
+But before you fill out application forms for installment loans, make sure that the loan and lender you’re applying for are credible and trustworthy.

 The Dangers of Debt

 For instance, let’s say you end up with a hospital bill that doesn’t fit into your budget.
-Unfortunately, many people avoid paying it because they don’t know what to do.
 Unfortunately, this can lead to more debt, garnished wages, and a lower credit score.

 Eventually, failing to pay a debt will lead to the debt being sent to a collection agency.
 Once this happens, your credit score will drop significantly.
 You can also end up having wages garnished from your paycheck to repay the debt.